Links on SoundGuys may earn us a commission. Learn more.

 The Bose QuietComfort 35 II supports just two Bluetooth codecs: SBC and AAC, whereas the Sony WH-1000XM4 supports SBC, AAC, and Sony’s LDAC for the highest quality streaming.
 The Sony WH-1000XM4 and Bose QC 35 II both have Bluetooth multipoint, so you can easily switch between two devices.
 However, the Sony WH-1000XM4 forces AAC streaming in order to use Bluetooth multipoint.

 Connecting your smartphone to your headphones is simple with either pair, especially if you use the headphones apps, and both headsets have stellar connection quality.
 Both headphones use Bluetooth 5.0, and if you want, you can connect either with a 3.5mm cable for wired listening.
 If you’re using an iPhone you’ll need a dongle for wired playback, otherwise, you’re left with SBC or AAC.
 For Android devices, the LDAC codec is a big plus when it comes to high-quality wireless playback.

 The battery life is better with the Sony WH-1000XM4

-We tested the Bose QC 35 II to have 15 hours, 46 minutes of battery life which is a bit short of the Sony WH-1000XM4’s battery life of 19 hours, 59 minutes.
-Additionally, the Bose QuietComfort 35 II charges via microUSB and can play 150 minutes after being charged for 15 minutes.
+The Bose QuiteComfort 35 II lasts 21 hours, 12 minutes, which is a bit longer than the Sony WH-1000XM4’s battery life of 19 hours, 59 minutes.
+The Bose QuietComfort 35 II charges via microUSB and can play 150 minutes after being charged for 15 minutes.
 The Sony WH-1000XM4, however, charges via USB-C and can play 300 minutes after being charged for only 10 minutes.

 Does the Bose QuietComfort 35 II or Sony WH-1000XM4 have better noise cancelling?